Home Assistant Heating Controller

 - Two relays, one for each of my heating zones

 I did all the design in Eagle, the CAD files are available here.
-They are provided without warantee, I’m not a qualified electrical/electronic engineer.
+They are provided without warrantee, I’m not a qualified electrical/electronic engineer.
 If your house burns down it’s between you and your insurer.

 Relays